Meher Baba: 1960–1969: Final years and death

-From the East-West Gathering of 1962 onward, Meher Baba's health deteriorated.
+From the East-West Gathering of 1962 onward, Baba's health deteriorated.
 Despite the physical toll it took on his body, he continued to undergo periods of seclusion and fasting.
 In late July 1968, Baba stated that he had completed a particularly taxing period of seclusion and noted that his work was "completed 100% to my satisfaction".
 He was by then using a wheelchair.
 Within a few months, his condition had worsened and he was bedridden, wracked by muscle spasms without clear medical origin.
 Despite the care of several physicians, the spasms worsened.
 On 31 January 1969, at 12:15 p.m., he died after a violent spasm wracked his body.
 He conveyed by his last gestures, "Do not forget that I am God."
 In time, his devotees called the anniversary of his death Amartithi (deathless day).
-Meher Baba's body was placed at his samadhi at Meherabad, covered with roses and cooled by ice.
+Baba's body was placed at his samadhi at Meherabad, India, covered with roses and cooled by ice.
 His body was kept available to the public for one week before its final burial.
-Prior to his death, Meher Baba had made extensive preparations for a public darshan program to be held in Pune.
+Prior to his death, Baba had made extensive preparations for a public darshan program to be held in Pune.
 His mandali decided to proceed with the arrangements despite the absence of the host.
 Several thousand attended this "Last Darshan", including many hundreds from the United States, Europe, and Australia.
+His samadhi in Meherabad has become a place of international pilgrimage.